Avsar/Rep/Check.md

 **This how-to will teach you how to do the following:**

-* Create entities and attributes
+* Add a Row to the Dashboard
 * Add enumerations
 * Create associations
 * Delete association behavior